fre5h/DoctrineEnumBundle/README.md

 {{ location_on_the_map|readable }}
 ```

-So, that correct usage of `|readable` filter in this case should be with additional parameter that specifies the ENUM type:
+So, the correct usage of `|readable` filter in this case should be with additional parameter, that specifies the ENUM type:

 ```jinja
 {{ set player_position = 'C' }}